lavantien/llm_tournament/data/profiles.md

 - Translate the given text into idiomatic, simple, and accessible Vietnamese with natural southern Vietnamese semantics, idioms, morphology, and phonetics.
 - The translation should be straightforward enough for uneducated laypersons to understand, avoiding technical terms or specific Buddhist or field-specific connotations.
 - Ensure that the translation flows cohesively while preserving phatics, pragmatics, cultural, and spiritual connotations in a way that resonates with the target audience.
+- Try to also translate the Pali names into Vietnamese or Sino-Vietnamese equivalences, and when doing so, place the original word inside "[" and "]" next to the first occurence only.
 - Stay faithful to the original text by providing a verbatim 1:1 translation without paraphrasing, summarizing, or omitting any content.
+- Using mostly "tôi" and "ông" for coversations; "we" or "I" means "mình" when they're used in a thought; "mendicant" means "khất sĩ", "ascetic" means "tu sĩ", and "brahmin" means "đạo sĩ".
 - Pay close attention to the open and close double-quotes or single-quotes and include all of them in the translation.
 - Again, translate verbatim word-by-word 100% of the text, without paraphrasing, summarizing, or omitting any content.